 Hawn’s Overlook is arguably the best-known and most scenic of the overlooks perched high on the hills above Raystown Lake.

 This article will show you how to find Hawn’s Overlook, as well as several other spectacular scenic views in the nearby vicinity.

 Raystown Lake in Huntingdon County is the largest lake entirely situated with the state of Pennsylvania.

 Created by damming the Raystown Branch of the Juniata River, this 8,300 acre Army Corps of Engineers project provides flood control, recreational opportunities, and power generation via a hydroelectric generating station located at the Raystown Dam.

 Dedicated in 1974, Raystown Lake is a popular spot for boating, swimming, fishing, and scuba diving.

-The area around the lake also provides for some spectacular views, four of which are the subject of this write-up.
+The area around the lake also provides for some spectacular views, four of which are the subject of this article.

-Perhaps the most well-known and beloved overlook at Raystown Lake, Hawn’s Overlook offers 180 degree views from a perch high above Hawn’s Peninsula.
+Perhaps the most well-known and most-scenic vista at Raystown Lake, Hawn’s Overlook offers 180 degree views from a perch high above Hawn’s Peninsula.

 The GPS coordinates for Hawn’s Overlook are 40.42973, -78.01895.

 Once you reach Hawn’s Overlook, you’ll be amazed by the views!